PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning

-The PeakWeather dataset enables a wide range of machine learning tasks.
-In this section, we outline several representative examples that can be addressed using the data.
-While not exhaustive, these tasks demonstrate the dataset’s versatility for both foundational research and practical applications in data-driven weather modeling.
+The PeakWeather dataset supports a wide range of machine learning tasks.
+While forecasting is likely the most common application, PeakWeather also enables the investigation of additional tasks and modeling aspects arising from the dataset's distinctive characteristics.
+In this section, we outline a set of representative examples that, while not exhaustive, illustrate the dataset's versatility for both foundational research and practical applications in data-driven weather modeling.

-We formalize the dataset as consisting of $N$ multivariate time series, each collected from a different station.
-Let $\vx_t^i \in \mathbb{R}^{D_x}$ denote the $D_x$-dimensional observation at time step $t$ from station $i \in {1, \dots, N}$; here, $N$ denotes the total number of weather stations in the dataset and $D_x$ the number of possible measured variables (channels) across all stations.
+\paragraph{Notation} We formalize the dataset as consisting of $N$ multivariate time series, each collected from a different station.
+Let $\vx_t^i \in \mathbb{R}^{D_x}$ denote the $D_x$-dimensional observation at time step $t$ from station $i \in \{1, \dots, N\}$; here, $N$ denotes the total number of weather stations in the dataset and $D_x$ the number of possible measured variables (channels) across all stations.
 Regular and synchronous sampling is assumed.
 However, as mentioned above, not all stations measure the same weather quantities, and not all sensors are available at all time steps (see Table~\ref{tab:missing_values}).
-We account for such data (un)availability by appropriately padding the time series, thus maintaining a tabular representation.
-Accordingly, an auxiliary binary mask $\vm^i_t \in \{0, 1\}^{D_x}$ is introduced at each time step $t$ and station $i$ to flag the data availability at the level of the time step, station, and channel.
+We account for such data (un)availability by appropriately padding the time series, thereby maintaining a tabular representation.
+Accordingly, an auxiliary binary mask $\vm^i_t \in \{0, 1\}^{D_x}$ is introduced at each time step $t$ and station $i$ to flag the data availability at the level of the stations, channels, and time steps.
 In particular, we set $\vm_t^i[d]=1$ if the $d$-th of the $D_x$ channels of the $i$-th station at time step $t$ is valid, and $\vm_t^i[d]=0$ otherwise.
-For conciseness, we denote by $\mX_{t}\in\mathbb R^{N\times D_x}$ the stack of all observations $\{\vx_t^i\}_{i=1}^N$ at time step $t$, by $\mX_{t:t+T}\in\mathbb R^{T\times N\times D_x}$ the observations from time step in $\{t,t+1,\dots, t+T-1\}$ and by $\mX_{<t}$ all observations up to time step $t$ (excluded); similarly, $\mM_t\in\mathbb R^{N\times D_x}$ denotes the mask across all stations at time step $t$.
+For brevity, denote by $\mX_{t}\in\mathbb R^{N\times D_x}$ the stack of all observations $\{\vx_t^i\}_{i=1}^N$ at time step $t$, by $\mX_{t:t+T}\in\mathbb R^{T\times N\times D_x}$ the observations from time steps in $\{t,t+1,\dots t+T-1\}$ and by $\mX_{<t}$ all observations up to time step $t$; similarly, $\mM_t\in\mathbb R^{N\times D_x}$ denotes the mask across all stations at time step $t$.
 The PeakWeather library provides functionalities to generate such a mask.